ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 ## Trees and Tree Transformations

-Before going further, we must understand what's trees in Spark and why and how do Spark transforms them.
+Before going further, we must understand what are trees in Spark and why and how do Spark transforms them.

 Well, trees are the main data type in Spark Execution Engine.
 A Tree is parsed from a given user code of a Spark Application, and passed through the Spark Execution Planning which will transform the parsed trees.